apache/hudi/website/docs/docker_demo.md

 last_modified_at: 2019-12-30T15:59:57-04:00
 ---

-## A Demo using docker containers
+## A Demo using Docker containers

-Lets use a real world example to see how hudi works end to end.
-For this purpose, a self contained data infrastructure is brought up in a local docker cluster within your computer.
+Let's use a real world example to see how Hudi works end to end.
+For this purpose, a self contained data infrastructure is brought up in a local Docker cluster within your computer.
+It requires the Hudi repo to have been cloned locally.

 The steps have been tested on a Mac laptop

 ### Prerequisites

+  * Clone the [Hudi repository](https://github.com/apache/hudi) to your local machine.
   * Docker Setup :  For Mac, Please follow the steps as defined in [https://docs.docker.com/v17.12/docker-for-mac/install/].
 For running Spark-SQL queries, please ensure atleast 6 GB and 4 CPUs are allocated to Docker (See Docker -> Preferences -> Advanced).
 Otherwise, spark-SQL queries could be killed because of memory issues.
   * kcat : A command-line utility to publish/consume from kafka topics.
 Use `brew install kcat` to install kcat.
   * /etc/hosts : The demo references many services running in container by the hostname.
 Add the following settings to /etc/hosts